NorthroomZA/react-native-textarea/README.md

 ## Note

-This is not the original Package it ia a fork to solve the viewPropTypes Issues that started after react-native 0.69.7 release
+This is not the original Package it is a fork to solve the viewPropTypes Issues that started after react-native 0.69.7 release

 # react-native-textarea